 - Allow for two to three hours to visit, including time to wander around the gardens

 - Take a guided tour and ask questions

-- Attend a Sunday afternoon tea (reservations required).
+- Attend a Sunday afternoon tea (reservations required)

-- Attend a seasonal festival like the Faberge Egg Family Festival (Easter), the French Festival (July) or the Russian Winter Festival (December).
+- Attend a seasonal festival like the Faberge Egg Family Festival (Easter), the French Festival (July) or the Russian Winter Festival (December)

-Docent led tours and self-paced audio tours are available.
+Check the website for the most current information on admission charges.
+Docent-led tours and self-paced audio tours are available.
 Reservations are not required; they are available for the convenience of visitors.